sesteva/rush-deps-error/README.md

         rush dev

-if you would like to create additional flows, checkout the 'common/config/rush/command-line.json' and the documentation https://rushjs.io/pages/configs/command-line_json/
+If you would like to create additional flows, checkout the 'common/config/rush/command-line.json' and the documentation https://rushjs.io/pages/configs/command-line_json/

-## Start only the Svelte App
+## The Focused fellow

+I'm a dev working on App A, I just need to run my App.

-    cd app/svelte-app
+    cd app/app-a
     rushx dev

-## Working on the shared UI core component and Storybook
+I'm a dev working on reusable components only.
+You might want to continously build the package and run storybook with hot reload:

 Terminal 1: